Transformation Map prepare error after installing Java 8

 - Alternatively, try changing the PATH environment variable value to put the Java 7 location ahead of the new Java 8 location.

 - Temporarily change the registry entry (Software\JavaSoft\Java Runtime Environment\CurrentVersion) from 1.8 to 1.7 before compiling maps.
-After the compiles, replace the registry value, if required.
+After the compiles, replace the registry

 Of the 3 suggested solutions, in our testing, suggestion 1 was the only one that gave consistent results (allowing the transformation map prepare to succeed).
 Other OS factors, beyond the scope of our testing, may be at play in suggestions 2 and 3.